lukehoggett/LightMatrix/README.md

 LightMatrix
 ===========

-Generate an x by y grid of randomn colours.
+Generate an x by y grid of random colours.